-WHY TO VISIT LJUBLJANA
+WHY VISIT LJUBLJANA

 Ljubljana is the small capital of Slovenia.
 Romantic and rich in history, lively and full of attractions, Ljubljana is a city that surprises and captivates visitors.
-With its magnificent landscapes, extraordinary architecture, rich cultural heritage (the result of exchanges and contaminations), the cheerful and relaxed atmosphere, it is very simple to fall in love with it.
+With its magnificent landscapes, extraordinary architecture, rich cultural heritage (the result of exchanges and contaminations), a cheerful and relaxed atmosphere, it is very simple to fall in love with it.

 And it is not difficult to discover its treasures, all within reach, accessible a walk or by a ride.
 On the hill, the severe bulk of the castle dominates the city on the river Ljubljanica from above (worthy of a boat ride), the old town preserves the major monuments and the most interesting sites, the beautiful museums and galleries celebrate the art of highest levels, the city market is a concentration of history and traditions of the people of Ljubljana.